Effects of octahedral tilting on the electronic structure and optical properties of $d^0$ double perovskites $\mathbf{\rm A_2ScSbO_6}$ ($\mathbf{\rm A=Sr, Ca}$): Results and Discussion

-It is easy to see from these equations that the dielectric response is a rank-2 tensor with a total of nine variables.
-However, the structure of this tensor quantity greatly simplifies due to the symmetries present in the crystal structures, often leading to separation of $x$, $y$, and $z$ components of the dielectric tensor.
-Furthermore, due to the crystal structures involved in this study \textit{viz.} cubic, monoclinic and tetragonal phases, it would suffice to study only the $\epsilon_{xx}$ (dielectric constant along the $x$ direction) and $\epsilon_{zz}$ (dielectric constant along the $z$ direction) to study the dielectric response.
-In the following, we study the optical properties through the averaged response in the $x$ and $z$ directions, unless mentioned otherwise.
+In general, the dielectric response is a rank-2 tensor with a total of nine variables.
+However, the structure of this tensor greatly simplifies due to the symmetries present in the crystal structures, often leading to separation of $x$, $y$ and $z$ components of the dielectric tensor.
+While for cubic symmetry, there is only one independent component, for tetragonal and monoclinic geometry, it would suffice to study only the $x$ ($\epsilon_{xx}$) and the $z$ components ($\epsilon_{zz}$).
+In the following, we will study the optical properties through the averaged response in the $x$ and $z$ directions, unless mentioned otherwise.